Maxwell Setton

 Maxwell Setton (born 24 October 1909, date of death unknown) was a British film producer, notably active in the 1950s.
 He was born in Cairo to British parents and studied law, becoming a barrister.

 In 1937, he became legal adviser to Mayflower Productions, the production company of Charles Laughton and Erich Pommer.
 After serving in the war, he became an assistant to Lord Archibald, who was managing Independent Producers Ltd.

 After a few years, he set up as a producer with Aubrey Baring and they made movies for a newly organised Mayflower Productions, releasing through Rank.
-They produced six films together, predominantly adventure films set outside Britain written by Robert Westerby.
+They produced seven films together, predominantly adventure films set outside Britain written by Robert Westerby.
 Setton then set up his own company, Marksman Films, whose first film was Twist of Fate (1954).

 In 1956 it was announced Setton would run the production company of Donna Reed and Tony Owen, Todon, to make six films, starting with The Nylon Web by Westerby.
 It ended up becoming Town on Trial.
 However no films resulted.
 Neither did a proposed biopic of Joseph Conrad.

 He made a number of films for Mike Frankovitch's company, Frankovitch Productions, who released through Columbia Pictures.
 He worked with Ken Hughes and John Guillermin a number of times.